LitRidl/EdenVim/README.md

 ```

 > [!TIP]
 > I cross-referenced common tools installed by Mason (some of them extracted from VS Code) to corresponding `nixpkgs` packages.
-See the list in the [Full Example to Copy and Paste](#full-example-to-copy-and-paste) section.
+See the list in the [Home-Manager Example to Copy and Paste](#full-home-manager-example-to-copy-and-paste) section.

 > [!NOTE]
 > Treesitter parsers are compiled binaries that can be managed through Nix.
 However, they also work well when compiled locally using `clang` which we use for C/C++ LSP anyway.
 To maintain consistency between Nix and non-Nix setups, EdenVim defaults to local compilation.